Resources

 Quantify the benefits

-Capital project and portfolio management software can improve business performance and maximise commercial returns.
+Capital project portfolio management tools can support the achievement of business objectives and maximise commercial returns.
 At a project level, the return on investment comes from:

-Reduced budget overruns from improved visibility into project performance.
+Reduced project budget overruns from improved visibility enabling effective analysis of project performance and better management of projects.

 Savings from reduced project management effort and increased profit potential.
-Projects completed ahead of schedule deliver their benefits faster and allow people to be diverted into other value-adding tasks.
+Projects completed ahead of schedule deliver their benefits faster and allow you to divert your people into other value-adding tasks.

-Further savings due to improved resource management, as those on the shop floor can spend more time on tools and less time filling in paperwork.
+Further savings due to improved resource allocation, as those on the shop floor can spend more time on tools and less time filling in paperwork.

-Industry research suggests that as much as 11% of capital portfolio investment is lost by some organisations which can equal millions of wasted expenditure.
+Industry research suggests that as much as 11% of capital portfolio investment is lost by some organisations - which can equal millions of wasted expenditure in your project portfolios.

 There are three areas across the portfolio that present an opportunity for greater efficiency when addressed:

-• Avoidable costs – like gold plating assets or flawed projects going all the way to the capex gate
+• Avoidable costs – like gold plating assets or flawed projects going all the way to the CapEx gate which squanders expenditure and resource allocation that could be used in other projects.

-• Value erosion – poor cashflow forecasting means capital could have been used elsewhere or from too much duplication between systems.
+• Value erosion – poor financial management means capital expenditure could have been used elsewhere or from too much duplication between systems.

-• Lost opportunities – when strategic projects are delivered late this means the organisation may lose the opportunity to transform the organisation and remain competitive.
+• Lost opportunities – when strategic projects are delivered late the organisation may lose the opportunity to reach its strategic objectives and remain competitive.

-You will find there are common questions raised when proposing to implement software.
+You will find there are common questions raised when proposing to implement a project portfolio management solution.
 For instance, your stakeholders will want to know these answers:

-• How the software integrate will integrate with existing business solutions.
+• How will the project management tool integrate with existing business solutions.

 • What time, money and resources need to be considered to realise the change.